Class 2 Weapon

 A Class 2 Weapon, also known as a red weapon, is a relatively large weapon that is swung in two hands.
 A class 2 weapon ignores armor and is capable of destroying a shield with two solid hits.
 A class 2 weapon swung with one hand is considered a class 1 weapon.

-Since the only main requirement for a swung weapon to be class 2 is a 48" overall length, there are many different types of class two weapons.
-By far the most common on the field are glaives and large swords.
+By far the most common red weapons on the field are glaives and greatswords, and most of these are also Class 3 weapons.
 Additionally, however, one will occasionally see large hammers, clubs, and axes, including poleaxes.

 A shield of some sort is also a great boon against archers, who will often single out red weapon wielders due to their lack of protection and for the damage they can inflict on a shield line.